 COMPLEX HEALTH PROBLEMS

-In all complex medical problems, health professionals should remember that breastfeeding is not solely about nutrition, and that families may value partial breastfeeding, and breastmilk feeding, even if supplementary feeds are necessary.
-Breastfeeding is a source of comfort for parent and child, and is particularly useful for analgesia during painful procedures.
-Babies who are mixed fed can receive infant formula while suckling at the breast with a supplementary nursing system, or can combine bottle and breastfeeding, or exclusively bottle feed with both expressed milk and formula.
+In all complex medical problems, health professionals should remember that breastfeeding/chestfeeding is not solely about nutrition, and that families may value partial breastfeeding/chestfeeding, and human milk feeding, even if supplementary feeds are necessary.
+Breastfeeding/chestfeeding is a source of comfort for parent and child, and is particularly useful for analgesia during painful procedures.
+Babies who are mixed fed can receive infant formula while suckling at the breast/chest with a supplementary nursing system, or can combine bottle and breastfeeding/chestfeeding, or exclusively bottle feed with either expressed milk and formula.

 There is an Academy of Breastfeeding Medicine guideline for breastfeeding babies and young children with Insulin-dependent Diabetes